posva/nuxt--vuefire-example-spark-plan/README.md

 [Nuxt](https://nuxtjs.org/) template with [VueFire](https://vuefire.vuejs.org/) to get started with [Firebase](https://firebase.google.com/) using the Free **Spark Plan**.
 If you are looking for the same version with SSR and Cloud Functions, check the [Blaze Plan template instead](https://github.com/posva/nuxt--vuefire-example-blaze-plan).

+You can check a live demo at [nuxt-vuefire-example-spark.web.app](https://nuxt-vuefire-example-spark.web.app).

 ![Screenshot](./assets/screenshot.png)

 In order to test this locally, follow all the steps in [Provisioning Firebase](#provisioning-firebase) and [Development Server](#development-server).
 Since this example is using most of Firebase features, there are quite a few things to do.
 In practice, you might only use half of them.